 Martha’s Flock at the Life Cairn, Mount Caburn 2014.
-Photos: Robin Taylor
+Photo: Robin Taylor

-In 2014, WWF-UK reported in its Living Planet report that Earth has lost half its wildlife in the last 40 years.
-However, worse is to come as climate change and habitat loss are leading us into the Sixth Mass Extinction.
-Now is the time to create new rituals for remembering and mourning those we have lost, and for celebrating and making commitments to those remaining.
+In 2020, the Living Planet report showed that there has been an average 68% decline in animal population sizes over the last 50 years.
+Climate change and habitat loss due to extractive colonialism and capitalism are not only exacerbating human suffering and structural inequality but plainly leading to a sixth mass extinction event.
+Now is the time to create new rituals for remembering and mourning what has been lost, and for celebrating and making commitments to what remains.

 Passenger Pigeon war memorial, Camilla Schofield, 2011.
 Photo: Rebecca Anson